Preparing for your school visit will ensure a more rewarding and enjoyable experience for students.

 Stay in touch

-AHMSEC Education are currently developing our online resources to support your school visit and lessons in the classroom.
+AHMSEC Education is currently developing our online resources to support your school visit and lessons in the classroom.
 Sign up to our Education eNews to be notified when these are made available and follow @adelaideholocaustmuseum on Instagram and Adelaide Holocaust Museum on Facebook.

 Send us photos